 KiwiSaver savings will complement NZ Super to provide you with a better standard of living for your retirement.

-There are 31 KiwiSaver providers all with various schemes.
+There are a large number of KiwiSaver providers all with various schemes.
 All of them have different fees and different ways of investing your money.
-Talking to your personal financial planning adviser expands your knowledge on the best strategy to take.
+Talking to your qualified personal financial planning adviser expands your knowledge on the best strategy to take.
 Armed with useful advice from an expert with a wealth of information is always a smart investment for your future.

 Call us this week on 06 368 8175 to schedule in a time to meet up or email email@example.com for further information.